AGTTeam/MonoPriData/README.md

 Parameres - their laugh is ギギ (gigi) in Japanese, I originally translated it as 'kyakya', but I'm now considering Chkchk to try to imitate a sort of cicada sound, I welcome any ideas and suggestions as I'm really not sure about it
+I believe their name is a portmanteau of paraponera (a genus of ants) and pismire (an ancient word for ants).
+I'm thinking Paramire(s) might be a better translation.

 Sid - can be referred to as Mr. Sid